jeremy-code/cra-typescript-template/README.md

 It has routing through ReactRouter.
 It uses the Chakra UI library for styling with the option for emotion styling.
 It has a Navbar, a React helmet head, a footer, and a general layout.
 It also has the ability to add more proiders, and routes.
 Ideally, it's scalable and would be a good start for a new project.

 It also has some linting and formatting rules through `.eslintrc.js` and `.prettierrc.` I need to work on testing and other stuff, but I feel like that would add too much complexity.
+It does have husky though.

+Also it's using React 18.
+I'm looking to update this readme eventually because it's a bit all over theplace right now.